rj380cam/PyBroMo/README.md

 # Acknowledgements

+Release 0.8 was sponsored by Dr. Eitan Lerner of the Department of Biological Chemistry, in the Alexander Silberman Institute of Life Sciences, The Hebrew University of Jerusalem.

 I wish to thank Xavier Michalet for useful discussions.

-This work was supported by NIH grants R01 GM069709 and R01 GM095904.
+This work was initially supported by NIH grants R01 GM069709 and R01 GM095904.

 # License